Tink Von Lahr

 Orange, Black and Green were placed with families and began their new lives.
 We had to decline placing Red as Grade 3 heart murmur's do not often resolve them selves.

-Tink has been with us since then and has stolen a special place in our hearts.
-We currently suspect that she has a Thyroid issue and are looking into this with our vet.
-She still has her puppy fur and although proportional, is much too small for her age.
-She currently weighs 15lbs and we do not think she will grow much more than that.
-She has a big dogs temperament and in typical German Shepherd fashion has no fear and carries herself confidently.
+Tink had been with us since then and stole a special place in our hearts.
+We suspect that she had a Thyroid issue.
+She kept her puppy fur and although proportional, was always much too small for her age.
+She weighed 15lbs at 6 months old (60lbs would be normal).
+She never grew much more than that.
+She had a big dog temperament and in typical German Shepherd fashion had no fear and carried herself confidently.
+She passed before her 7th month of an enlarged heart.
+In this case her heart was normal and her body could not accommodate it's size normal size.
+She now rests on our property with a head stone created by her biggest fans.
+She is missed and continues to be asked about.

 If you have any questions or comments, please send them to Info@VonLahr.com